wavefrontHQ/docs/pages/doc/csp_area_differences.md

 <tr>
 <td>Permissions
 </td>
-<td>The <strong>Accounts</strong>, <strong>SAML IdP Admin</strong>, and <strong>API token</strong> permissions exist, because all of the authorization and authentication tasks requiring these permissions are done in the Operations for Applications UI.
+<td>The <strong>Accounts</strong>, <strong>SAML IdP Admin</strong>, and <strong>API token</strong> permissions exist, because they are required for all of the authorization and authentication tasks which are done in the Operations for Applications IU.
+In addition the <strong>Accounts</strong> permission grants privileges for managing the Operations for Applications organization settings.
 See the <a href="permissions_overview.html">Permissions Reference</a>.
 </td>
-<td>The <strong>Accounts</strong>, <strong>SAML IdP Admin</strong>, and <strong>API token</strong> permissions don't exist, because all of the authorization and authentication tasks requiring these permissions are done in the VMware Cloud Services Console.
-See the <a href="csp_users_roles.html">Operations for Applications Permissions in VMware Cloud Services</a>.
+<td>The <strong>Accounts</strong>, <strong>SAML IdP Admin</strong>, and <strong>API token</strong> permissions don't exist, because the authorization and authentication tasks requiring these permissions are done in the VMware Cloud Services Console.
+The new <strong>Admin</strong> permission grants privileges for managing the Operations for Applications organization settings.
+See the <a href="csp_permissions_overview.html">Operations for Applications Permissions in VMware Cloud Services</a>.
 </td>
 </tr>
 <tr>